 One of the best pieces of advice I ever got was from my grandfather.
-He didn't visit very often and conversation always felt more like an ice breaker than the result of any genuine interest.
+He didn't visit very often and so conversation often felt a bit like an ice breaker.
 We'd talk about how school was going and what I wanted to be when I was older, and after a while he would often share some lesson he'd learnt that he thought was useful to me.
 On the occasion I remember best, he said:

 Never just remember how to do something, understand how it works.

 I remember thinking to myself that this was great advice.
 I didn't truly know at the time whether it was or it wasn't, but I looked up to him and so I let that little saying stay with me as I grew up.